What is it?

 - software engineering.

-The master's degree program qualifies students to pursue a doctorate at the Inter-University Doctoral Research Center for applied computer science at RheinMain University of Applied Sciences, Darmstadt University of Applied Sciences, Frankfurt University of Applied Sciences and Fulda University of Applied Sciences.
+The master's degree program in principle qualifies students to pursue a doctorate - for example at the Inter-University Doctoral Research Center for applied computer science at RheinMain University of Applied Sciences, Darmstadt University of Applied Sciences, Frankfurt University of Applied Sciences and Fulda University of Applied Sciences.

 What can I do with it?